mg143pavankumar/Data-Structure-Using-C/Linked_List_Ds/Single_linkedList/Opearations/README.md

     • Step 10: If temp1 is not first node then check whether it is last node in the list (temp1 → next == NULL).
     • Step 11: If temp1 is last node then set temp2 → next = NULL and delete temp1 (free(temp1)).
     • Step 12: If temp1 is not first node and not last node then set temp2 → next = temp1 → next and delete temp1 (free(temp1)).

-Displaying a Single Linked List
+### Displaying a Single Linked List
 We can use the following steps to display the elements of a single linked list...
-    • Step 1: Check whether list is Empty (root == NULL)
++ Step 1: Check whether list is Empty (root == NULL)
-    • Step 2: If it is Empty then, display 'List is Empty!!!' and terminate the function.
++ Step 2: If it is Empty then, display 'List is Empty!!!' and terminate the function.
-    • Step 3: If it is Not Empty then, define a Node pointer 'temp' and initialize with root.
++ Step 3: If it is Not Empty then, define a Node pointer 'temp' and initialize with root.
-    • Step 4: Keep displaying temp → data with an arrow (--->) until temp reaches to the last node
++ Step 4: Keep displaying temp -> data with an arrow (--->) until temp reaches to the last node
-    • Step 5: Finally display temp → data with arrow pointing to NULL (temp → data ---> NULL).
++ Step 5: Finally display temp ->data with arrow pointing to NULL (temp -> data ---> NULL).